alexdevero/alex-devero-blog/__drafts__/draft--scope.md

 ## Some disadvantages of using local and block scope

 There is only one disadvantage of local data I can think of right now.
 It can make sharing data more difficult.
 This at least used to be an issue in the past.
 Now?
-It is no longer such an problem when you can use `import` and `export` statement.
+It is no longer such a problem when you can use `import` and `export` statement.
 However, sharing global variables is still a bit easier.

 That said, one can resolve this by making some data, such as "general" constants, global.
 If some data are ought to be shared often, with many places, should these data be kept as local at the first place?
 That is, I guess, up to every developer to decide.